gershwin-desktop/gershwin-build/README.md

 # gershwin-build

 This is intended for Gershwin developers only.
-For more stable packaging use GhostBSD.
+For more stable packaging with applied defaults use GhostBSD.

 ## Requirements